-The drawing modes in SlopeCharts are accessed with this toolbar at the top of SlopeCharts:
+The drawing tools are accessed with this toolbar at the top of SlopeCharts:

 The tools, from the top row down, reading from the left to right, are:

 Zoom: this is the default, and you are returned to this mode immediately after using any other tool, since it is the most appropriate mode almost all the time.
 This is also the mode that allows for “swiping” to zoom.

 Trendline: lets you draw a angled line from one point to another, illustrating levels of support or resistance.
 You can extend this trendline if you desire.
 Please note there is a premium feature called Automatic Trendlines which you can learn about by clicking on this link.